dansmyers/ProgrammingWithAI/Activities/B-HTML.md

 ## Questions

-After you finish the page, do a little research and answer the following questions:
+After you finish the page, do a little research with Claude and answer the following questions:

 - What's the difference between the Internet and the Web?
 - What is meant by the term *hypertext*?